Improve productivity and save money

-Keyhole mode can be used to pierce two pieces of material that are stacked on top of each other to produce a weld.
+Operations can use keyhole mode to pierce two pieces of material stacked on top of each other to produce a weld.
 When light from the laser hits the top surface, it vaporizes and penetrates through both pieces and fills in the weld as fast as the laser moves.
 This makes keyhole mode laser welding a good alternative in applications with stacked or overlapping materials that previously required a process like resistance spot welding.
 Keyhole mode laser welding is much more efficient than resistance spot welding, which uses two electrodes and requires access to the top and bottom sides of the material being welded.
 Resistance spot welding is also more difficult to automate.

-The same laser welding system can be used for both conduction mode and keyhole mode.
+Operations can use the same laser welding system for both conduction mode and keyhole mode.
 By increasing the power or making the spot size from the laser smaller, this changes the mode from conduction to keyhole.